 Eligibility and Selection

-The program supports bright, talented adolescent girls from economically disadvantaged backgrounds, specifically those from government or government-aided schools who score at least 60% in Class X and have family incomes below INR 250,000 ($3,000 annually).
+The program supports bright, talented adolescent girls from economically disadvantaged backgrounds, specifically those from government or government-aided schools who score at least 60% in Class X and have family incomes below INR 3,00,000 ($3,1372 annually).
 Selection follows the ‘NAT’ model (Need, Ambition, Talent) through a rigorous four-step process: application, written tests, interviews, and home visits, ensuring only the most deserving candidates are chosen. opportunities for these girls, known as Shalinis.

-Based on the ‘NAT’ model (Need, Ambition, and Talent), our rigorous screening process involves a four-step evaluation: application, written tests, interviews, and home visits.
-This ensures that only the most deserving and talented girls become Shalinis.
-Adhering to high standards is essential, and Shalinis are expected to demonstrate consistent academic and overall progress.
-Annual re-admission applications contribute to our 95% retention rate.
 The final list of selected candidates is inducted into the program in a formal ceremony attended by the girls and their parents.
 During this ceremony, the girls take the “Shalini Pledge” to complete their education and adhere to moral and ethical values, thereby becoming good citizens.
 The selected girls are called Shalinis (Dignified Women) or Fellows and are supported for 5-6 years, from the XI standard until they graduate or complete specialised courses.
+The Udayan Shalini Fellowship (USF) rests on five interconnected component that empower girls to thrive academically, professionally, and socially.

 A robust pyramid mentoring structure guides each Shalini’s journey of self-discovery.
 Senior (college-going) Shalinis mentor juniors (school-going girls), supplemented by dedicated mentors offering academic guidance, career counselling, and personal coaching at every stage.